codica2/timebot/docs.md

                 "id": "278",
                 "type": "teams",
                 "attributes": {
-                  "name": "Birdperson",
+                  "name": "Tophat Jones",
-                  "description": "No no, If I wanted to be sober, I wouldn’t have gotten drunk."
+                  "description": "Oh, I'm sorry Morty, are you the scientist or are you the kid who wanted to get laid?"
                 },
                 "relationships": {
                   "projects": {